Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 Who is Emma Wells?

-Emma Wells Dip ION, NTC, CNHC, mBANT is a fully qualified Nutritional therapist and functional medicine practitioner with over 20 years experience.
+Emma Wells IFMCP, Dip ION, NTC, CNHC, mBANT is a fully qualified Nutritional therapist and certified functional medicine practitioner with over 26 years experience.
 Emma has lectured widely in many subjects including digestion and digestive testing and she keeps up to date by researching Nutrition and SIBO related news as well as attending twice yearly SIBO conferences.
-Emma Wells works as a consultant to Smart Nutrition
+Emma Wells works as a consultant to Smart Nutritionof the

 I have a lactose intolerance and want to do the Smart SIBO test.
 Will this be a problem?